-However, you must avoid any additives such as milk, sugar, or sweeteners in these drinks not to break the fast.
+However, you must avoid additives such as milk, sugar, or sweeteners in these drinks to avoid breaking the fast.

-This way, your body can fast for the remaining 16 of the 24 hours in a day.
+This way, your body can fast for the remaining 16 of the 24 hours per day.

-Since you sleep 8 hours during the fasting period, there are only 8 hours of fasting while awake.
+Since you sleep 8 hours during fasting, there are only 8 hours of fasting while awake.